dirkwhoffmann/vAmiga/Documentation/Developer/RunLoop.md

     }
 ```

 The function enters an infinite loop, which we refer to as the `run loop`.
-The inner workings are quite simple.
+The inner working is quite simple.
 First the CPU is asked to execute a single instruction.
-After that, variable `flags` is checked.
+After that, the variable `flags` is checked.
 This variable is a bit field storing several *action flags* whose purpose is to trigger specific actions within the run loop.
 The following list gives you an idea about what kind of actions we are talking about:

 ```c++
 namespace RL